How working with an NHS trust and council helps a Lifeways service in Portsmouth deliver top-notch support

-Last February, Lifeways took over a supported living service in Portsmouth from another provider.
+In February 2020, Lifeways took over a supported living service in Portsmouth from another provider.
 The service supports 22 people who live with complex health needs and learning disabilities.

 As part of the partnership, Lifeways put in place improvements to the service, including team training that focused more on the needs of individuals we support there.